tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 The basic components of a virus (when the  virus is not busy infecting a cell, roaming about in the world, it is called a *virion*, an unemployed virus) are simple to understand.

-A cartoon structure is down here.

 **There's a very tiny bit of technical terms coming up.
 Again, if you do not know what they mean, please don't let that discourage you.
 We'll take apart each of them and you'll see they aren't that complex after all.**

+With that being said, a cartoon structure is down here.

 ![Virus Diagram]({{site.baseurl}}/images/virus.png)